-Yes, the LinkedIn advertising platform is a little expensive than that of Facebook, but it can be worth it, especially if you are in the B2B sector.
+Yes, the LinkedIn advertising platform is a little more expensive than that of Facebook, but the conversion rate can be worth it, especially if you are in the B2B sector.

 Use the above information to analyze and find out what social media network would work best to help you grow your small business.
 If needed, you may have to spread out your efforts over multiple social media sites.
 One or many — your decision should depend on your business goals.

 Your social media marketing for small business “adventure” will be short-lived and outpaced by your competitors if you fail to understand your target audience.
 You need to know your audience like the back of your hand to get a better picture of their pain points and also of what excites them.
 You need to know their goals and objectives.

 How well you know your audience can be clearly seen in the social media content you create.
 If the content doesn’t offer value to your audience and doesn’t help them in a worthy manner, then they will avoid reading it.
 Which will obviously affect the number of social shares and followers you get in the future.

 When you understand your potential customer and what they are looking for, it becomes easy to connect with them on a higher level.
 Your business will be able to generate more numbers and add to the bottom line with each customer you connect with.